 [Paid Viewing Seats]

-Tickets are on sale for special viewing seats from which to comfortably view the Yamahoko Float Procession, the highlight of the festival.
-Tickets are available for purchase at the following booking website.
+Tickets are on sale for special viewing seats (which come with a pamphlet) from which to comfortably view the Yamahoko Float Procession, the highlight of the festival.

-Tickets can be purchased from Lawson convenience stores across Japan, as well as main branches of JTB and Kinki Nippon Tourist travel stores.
+Tickets can be purchased from the Kyoto Tourist Information Center (Kyo Navi), Lawson convenience stores across Japan, as well as main branches of JTB and Kinki Nippon Tourist travel stores.

 [Gion Matsuri Festival Highlights]